JRLane-CS/Firestore-To-Do/README.md

 A cloud-based to-do tracker using Firebase and Python

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}
+{What you are trying to accomplish as a software engineer to further your learning?}

 {Provide a description of the software that you wrote and how it integrates with a Cloud Database.
 Describe how to use your program.}